 Attributes

-- attributes are "columnar binary arrays" with the same number of elements that each contain one value for each row.
+- Attributes are "columnar binary arrays" with the same number of elements that each contain one value for each row.

 - Each column is an array of either floating point values, or signed or unsigned integers.